Equipe Partners with PRECO Electronics for Safety

 Equipe Geosolutions’ SAFER G solution is comprised of specially designed PreView Radar sensors bolted on either side of the rig entrance.
 The sensors are mounted on rubber cushions to reduce vibration, and are retrofitted with visible lights o rig teams can be sure the devices are operating.

 The SAFER G solution is designed not to warn workers of danger, but to remove the danger itself.
 When a worker gets within about 4 feet (1.24 meters) of the rig, the radar sensors detect the person’s presence and within 200 milliseconds sends a signal to the machine to stop.
 The motor then has another 600-800 milliseconds to bring the drill shaft to a complete stop to prevent the worker from becoming entangled in the drill.

-To make sure that the solution works for each individual drill rig, Equip Geosolutions customizes the sensors to fit each drill rig.
+To make sure that the solution works for each individual drill rig, Equipe Geosolutions customizes the sensors to fit each drill rig.
 First, it measures how long it takes that rig’s drill shaft to stop spinning once the motor is shut off.
 Then it places the sensors in strategic locations to ensure that the shaft will come to rest well before the worker reaches it – every single time.

 The SAFER G Solution Wins Cross-Europe Safety Seal

 Spires makes his safety claim with the assurance that comes from literally millions of house of testing.
 Before a manufacturer in the U.K. or Europe can put any product on the market, it must obtain what is known as a CE Mark.
 Earning this safety certification, he says, is not easy.